fnaumenko/isChIP/README.md

 * ```sample``` – actual sample: the number of recorded reads relative to the number of selected ones, in percent.
 Selected means the reads derived from fragments passed through the size selection filter.
 The actual sample may be reduced because of the next reasons: user-defined and/or scalable sample, different template feature’s score (for the foreground reads), exceeding the maximum number of ambiguous reference characters ‘N’ in read.
 Amplified reads are not included in the sample statistics;
-* ```MDAc``` – actual MDA coefficient: a ratio of numbers of fragments after/before MDA amplification (only if MDA amplification is set).
-For PCR amplification the coefficient is always 2^N and therefore is not printed;
 * ```r/kbp``` – actual read density, in read per 1000 base pair;
 * ```N``` – total fraction of ambiguous reference characters 'N' in chromosome (only in ```PAR``` and ```DBG``` verbose mode);
 * ```N_excl``` – fraction of excluded from treatment ambiguous reference characters 'N' in chromosome (only in ```PAR``` and ```DBG``` verbose mode);